img

 • Am I living fully or just surviving between moments with him?

 These questions bring clarity.
-And clarity is power.
+Clarity gives you direction.
 It allows you to take your life back and make decisions based on your well-being.
-This turning point is where healing begins, freeing you from the chains of false hope in an affair.
+This turning point is where healing begins and where you step out of the waiting cycle.

 Breaking Free from the Illusion